 Mental Health Australia voting members enjoy a range of benefits from having a voice in the development of key national mental health policies to accessing a range of information services and events.

 Interested in becoming a member?
 Membership of Mental Health Australia is only available to organisations and your application will be reviewed against a set of criteria by the Board.
 To apply, click here and download our application forms today.

-Our voting members are organisations operating at a national level with a primary mission, purpose or interest in mental health.
-View a list of our voting members here.
+Our Full Members are organisations operating at a national level with a primary mission, purpose or interest in mental health.
+View a list of our full members here.

-Our non-voting members are state or territory based organisations with an interest in mental health and who want to stay informed on the activities of Mental Health Australia.
+Our Associate Members are state or territory based organisations with an interest in mental health and who want to stay informed on the activities of Mental Health Australia.
 View a full list here.